Instituto Superior de Arte

 Isla del Coco

-A huge new Chinese-built amusement park in Playa with big wheels, bumper cars, roller coasters, the works.
+A huge Chinese-built amusement park in Playa with big wheels, bumper cars, roller coasters, the works.

 Palacio de las Convenciones